 Includes behavioral patterns in dysfunctional family systems, intervention techniques and best practice model programs in dealing with family issues surrounding addiction problems.
 This course will expose the student to a plethora of various approaches to family systems and cultures that are diverse in nature.
 Students will create and experience sculpting, remodeling and replicating family roles and dysfunctional systems within a learning lab model.
-Students will study and become intimately acquainted with the roles of family dysfunction and codependency issues.
+Students will study and become intimately acquainted with the roles of family dysfunction and dependency issues.
 Additionally, the student will review historical perspectives that help shape and steer the current modes of treatment for this underserved population within the addictions field.
-Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor and PSYC 442.
-Cross-listed with ADS 446.
+Pre-requisites: PSYC-101 and PSYC-205, or permission of instructor.
+Cross-listed with ADS-446.

 PSYC-447 TREATING CODEPENDENCY AND ADULT CHILDREN OF ALCOHOLICS 3.00 Credits